mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 If the component is controlled (i.e: if it has a `value` prop), clicking on any built-in actions will call `onAccept` if the value to publish is different from the current value.

-If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_ and _OK_ action that will call `onAccept` if no value has ever been published, even if the current value equals the value to publish.
+If the component is not controlled, the behavior is the same, except for the _Clear_, _Today_, and _OK_ actions that will call `onAccept` if no value has ever been published, even if the current value equals the value to publish.

 #### When a shortcut is picked